AntoineGagne/cmus-notify/README.rst

                             same as Python's.
 The available options are specified at the end of this help message. (i.e. 'Now playing:
                             {title}')
+      -f CONFIGURATION_FILE, --configuration_file CONFIGURATION_FILE
+                            The path to the configuration file.
+If it is not specified, the program will use the default values of the other options.

     Format String Parameters
     ========================